-- The other thing the narcissist love to do is brag and it’s all about things not necessarily all about things they have achieved.
+- The other thing the narcissist love to do is brag and it’s not necessarily all about things they have achieved.
 It could also be things in the future that they are going to achieve.

 - They love name dropping and they are obsessed with image.

 - They lack empathy.
 If you combine the lack of empathy with the sense of entitlement, plus exploitation of others, which we’re gonna talk about in a little bit, then that’s usually a pretty good sign that you’re dealing with a narcissist.

 - Sense of entitlement.
 Narcissists believe that they are the center of the universe, they are special and they deserve special treatment.

-- They also don’t believe rules apply to them, and some examples of how this smart play out is you dealing with narcissists you are expected to accommodate all of their needs.
+- They also don’t believe rules apply to them, and some examples of how this might play out is that you are expected to accommodate all of their needs.

 - They might expect you to like what they like.
 They always expect to meet at their convenience, even if it’s not convenient to you.

 - They like to exploit others and this is not necessarily going to be obvious at the very beginning.
 Often this comes out when you have gotten to know them a little bit better.

 - They envy others.
 Basically they want to be the best, they want to be the first, they don’t like their competitors no matter who they are and they love to tear other people down, and say they don’t deserve what they’ve just got or what they’ve just earned.

 - They can’t take criticism because they never even listen to it, they just dismiss that person as being envious of them.

-- They are arrogance, they like to put others down
+- They are arrogant and they like to put others down